 A hard surfaced area suitable for running Traction Engines and similar models.

 The Club is fortunate to own its site.
 As it is located within a residential area, we are obliged to prevent large traffic flows of vehicles and people.
 Therefore we do not carry out public running or encourage casual visitors.
 However if you are interested in the activities of the Society we would like to hear from you.

 Please email us at secretary@ErewashValleyMES.co.uk and we would be pleased to invite you to visit at a mutually convenient time.

 The Society has formal meetings on the second Monday of each month, in the evening.
 From May to August we met at the Track site and from September to April we meet at a local room, usually for a talk / presentation by a guest speaker.
 See the Calendar page for details.

-There are regular Track Running sessions currently on a Friday afternoon and on Sunday mornings and on Bank Holidays.
+There are regular Track Running sessions currently on a Friday and Sunday mornings and on Bank Holidays.

 From time to time the Society opens its facilities for other clubs such as The Polly Owners Group, 16mm Narrow Gauge Modellers and other local societies.
 Go to the Calendar page for details